A Guide to the Best Things to Do in Manly

 There is plenty to do here, so we have broken this down into four areas:

-- Free things
+- Free activities

 - Walks in Manly and nearby

-- Activities and tours
+- Tours and activities

-- Shopping
+- Shopping and bar hopping

 Free things to do in Manly

-- Take a walk to Freshwater Beach and look for the wormhole
+- Take a walk to Freshwater Beach and look for the wormhole.

-- Go snorkelling at Cabbage Tree Bay
+- Go snorkelling at Cabbage Tree Bay.

-- Have a swim at Fairy Bower Pool
+- Have a swim at Fairy Bower Pool.

-- Find some friends and hit the free volleyball courts
+- Find some friends and hit the free volleyball courts.

-- Check out an exhibition at the Local Manly Gallery
+- Check out an exhibition at the Local Manly Gallery.

 Check out the path of Olympians that runs from the wharf to the museum.
 It celebrates residents who have represented Australia in Olympics.